History of the Royal Navy (before 1707): Restoration (1660–1688)

-Glorious Revolution and capture of Gibraltar 1688–1707
+Glorious Revolution 1688–1707

 The Glorious Revolution of 1688 rearranged the political map of Europe, and led to a series of wars with France that lasted well over a century.
 This was the classic age of sail; while the ships themselves evolved in only minor ways, technique and tactics were honed to a high degree, and the battles of the Napoleonic Wars entailed feats that would have been impossible for the fleets of the 17th century.
 Because of parliamentary opposition, James II fled the country.
 The landing of William III and the Glorious Revolution itself was a gigantic effort involving 100 warships and 400 transports carrying 11,000 infantry and 4,000 horses.
-It was not opposed by the English or Scottish fleets.
-Louis XIV declared war just days later, a conflict which became known as the War of the Grand Alliance.
+The English or Scottish fleets failed to intecept the Dutch invasion fleet and Louis XIV declared war on the Dutch just days later, a conflict which became known as the War of the Grand Alliance.
 The English defeat at the Battle of Beachy Head of 1690 led to an improved version of the Fighting Instructions, and subsequent operations against French ports proved more successful, leading to decisive victory at La Hougue in 1692.